-Quite literally, the only thing separating me from Prisoner 11—Rose, were the bars.
-For the sake of sating my curiosity, I had moved my chair closer, and then closer again, until we had become nothing less than chatting acquaintances out for tea in the afternoon (though, admittedly, she could only move so far with the chains around her ankles).
-Her congenial manner may have drawn me in, but it was her voice—rich and crackling with emotion—that kept me firmly attached to the seat of my chair.
+The only thing separating me from Prisoner 11—Rose, were the bars.
+I had moved my chair closer and closer until we had become nothing less than chatting acquaintances out for tea in the afternoon (though, admittedly, she could only move so far with the chains around her ankles).
+Her congenial manner may have drawn me in, but it was her voice—rich and crackling with emotion—that kept me firmly attached to my chair.

 “Why did you change your mind?”

 “Desperation, Mr. Walker, has been the source of most of my mistakes as you will see.
 Though certainly not all.”
 She turned toward me with the most blazing look in her eyes.
 “Tell me this— with your parents dead and brother dying, wouldn’t you feel the world had betrayed you?
 Wouldn’t you want to right the wrongs inflicted in your life?”

 “There is no supposing here, Mr. Walker.
 You see it is all relative.
 Wrong and right.
 Good and evil.
 Dark magic and light magic and blue magic and purple magic—none of it makes any damn difference.
 Everything that happened, every precise death, every failure, every miscalculation up until the war, was inevitable from the beginning.”
 She spoke with conviction, “You’ll see, Mr. Walker, there was only one way any of this could’ve ended, and that is with me sitting here speaking with you.”

 Rose and Albus had thrown themselves into research with a zeal unlike before, one that crossed from order into obsession, replacing principle with uncontrolled passion—all the while eager to outdo the other.
 These were strange moments of unity, however fleeting and unstable, that Rose would admit she enjoyed.